frontbear/fast-server/src/php/configure.md

                           If no value or mysqlnd is passed as DIR, the MySQL native driver will be used --with-zlib-dir=DIR     PDO_MySQL: Set the path to libz install prefix --with-pdo-oci=DIR      PDO: Oracle OCI support.
-DIR defaults to \$ORACLE_HOME.
+DIR defaults to $ORACLE_HOME.
-                          Use --with-pdo-oci=instantclient,prefix,version
+                          Use --with-pdo-oci=instantclient,/path/to/instant/client/lib
-                          for an Oracle Instant Client SDK.
+                          for an Oracle Instant Client installation.
-                          For example on Linux with 11.2 RPMs use:
-                            --with-pdo-oci=instantclient,/usr,11.2
-                          With 10.2 RPMs use:
-                            --with-pdo-oci=instantclient,/usr,10.2.0.4
   --with-pdo-odbc=flavour,dir
                           PDO: Support for 'flavour' ODBC driver.
                           include and lib dirs are looked for under 'dir'.